Haroonabdulrazaq/tictactoe/README.md

 ## 🔨 Setup    <a name = "setup"></a>

 - To clone this repo to your local repository.
-Follow this steps
+Follow these steps
 - <code> git clone https://github.com/Haroonabdulrazaq/tictactoe.git</code>
 - <code> cd tictactoe</code>
 - <code>ruby Logic.rb</code>